Santōka Taneda: Life as a Poet

 During his trips, Santōka wore his priest's robe and a large bamboo hat known as a kasa to keep off the sun.
 He had one bowl, which he used both for alms-getting and for eating.
 To survive, he went from house to house to beg.
 Begging (takuhatsu) is an important part of practice for monks in Japan, but, considering that Santōka was not a member of a monastery while he journeyed, begging just for his own needs, he was often regarded with disdain and on a few occasions even questioned by the police.
 A day's earnings would go toward a room at a guesthouse, food, and sake.
 It is clear from his diaries that he had very mixed feelings about his lifestyle:

-March 28, 1933.
-Even if it means nothing to eat, I don’t want to do any more of that hateful begging!
-People who have never done any begging seem to have difficulty understanding how I feel about this.

-November 26, 1934.
-Loving sake, savoring sake, enjoying sake is not so bad.
-But drowning in sake, rioting in sake—that won’t do!
-Running around drinking in this messy way—utterly stupid!

-November 4, 1939.
-The rain began coming down in earnest and the wind was blowing hard… It blew my hat off, and my glasses went flying too—what a mess!
-But a grade-school student passing by retrieved them for me—many, many thanks!
-Rain kept getting worse, wind blowing stronger all the time—nothing to do but stop for the night at Okutomo—but none of the inns would have me.
-Let it be! is all I say and, looking like a drowned rat, I walk on, Finally can't go on any longer and take shelter in the lee of a roadside warehouse.
-I wring out my clothes, eat lunch, stay there for two hours.
-Deluge!—no other word for it—violent wind lashing it around, sheets of rain streaming sideways like a loose blind.
-I felt as though I had been bashed flat by heaven—a rather splendid feeling in fact.
-With evening I was able to make it as far as Shishikui, but again nobody would take me in.
-Finally I got to Kannoura, where I found an inn that would give me lodging, much to my relief.